 Reg rolled his eyes and turned around.
 “Because—!” he replied with a drawl.
 His demeanour changed in a heartbeat.
 He clenched his teeth at first, the sides of his jaws popping in and out.
 “Because I said so,” he said with a slight hiss.

 Arthur averted his gaze.
-“Alright, if you say so,” he replied, his voice timid but still disapproving.
+“If you say so,” he replied, his voice timid but still disapproving.

 Reginald turned back to Lilian; his face returned to normal.
 “Well?
 Will you come with us?
 To the place where they found him?”